jpmckeown/pitch-sorted/pitch-ideas.md

-+ move BBC clip to final slide
+Ideas
 + video of sheep in clamp being painted
++ say 2 weeks per level
-+ video of OotH two hats
++ explain focus of each week
++ say "air/breathing space" later levels
++ at end say it will change

 # Ideas from other game pitches